sebawita/articles/Intro-to-code-sharing.md

 To get started all you need to do is to:

- 1. clone the repo
+ 1. Clone the repo

 ```
 git clone https://github.com/TeamMaestro/angular-native-seed
 ```

- 2. initialise the web project
+ 2. Initialise the web project

 ```
 npm i
 ```

- 3. initialise the NativeScript project
+ 3. Initialise the NativeScript project

 ```
 cd nativescript